Code Completion (IntelliSense)

 If necessary, you can always return to the native Visual Studio's IntelliSense.
 To do so, select Visual Studio on the page of ReSharper options.

-- Two other completion commands, Smart Completion (Ctrl+Shift+Space) and Import Symbol Completion (Ctrl+Alt+Space) are available always, independently of the selected option for standard completion commands.
+- Two other completion commands, Smart Completion (Ctrl+Shift+Space) and Import Symbol Completion (Ctrl+Alt+Space), which are available always, independently of the selected option for standard completion commands, apply advanced algorithms to add more items to the suggestion list.

 - All ReSharper's completion shortcuts can be pressed several times in succession.
-In this case, ReSharper adds new suggestions to the completion list.
-For more information, see Double Completion.
+In this case, ReSharper adds even more suggestions to the completion list.
+For more information, see Double Completion

 If necessary, you can disable CamelHumps by clearing the Match middle of identifiers check box on the page of ReSharper options.